renzodamgo/Drivesafe/README.md

 - The team at Roboflow for their impeccable annotation toolkit.
 - Thanks to [@tucan9389](https://github.com/tucan9389) for his repo [ObjectDetection-CoreML](https://github.com/tucan9389/ObjectDetection-CoreML) that served as guidance to deploy our model into iOS with CoreML.

-## 📌 Additional Notes
+## 📌 Important Information

-1. Explore the training, results, and validation of the YOLOV8 model in this Jupyter notebook.
+- Explore the training, results, and validation of the YOLOV8 model in this [Jupyter notebook](https://github.com/renzodamgo/Drivesafe/blob/main/drivesafe_yolov8.ipynb).
+- A link to the related research paper will be shared once it's published.
-2. Link to the research paper will be provided upon publication.
+- Link to the research paper will be provided upon publication.
-3. Once available, the thesis will be linked from the university repository.
+- This project and its associated code are governed by the GNU General Public License v3.0.
+Consequently, any commercial adaptations must remain open source.
+Legal action will be taken against any infringement.